What to Decide Before You Book a Wedding Venue (or Any Vendors)

 What you genuinely want the day to be built around.

-Without that anchor, it is surprisingly easy to fall in love with a space that contradicts the very experience you were hoping to create.
+Without it, it’s easy to fall in love with a space that contradicts the experience you actually want.

 It is also emotional.

-What would quietly create stress, even if it is technically affordable.
+What will quietly create stress—even if it’s technically “affordable.”

 But you do need a realistic range.